armerala/IrisDataANN/README.md

 # IrisDataANN
-A very much WIP artificial neural network for Iris Data.
+A very much WIP artificial neural network, made from scratch, for the Iris flower data.
 It doesn't work quite yet, but it should be good to go soon, there's just some debugging that needs to happen.

 ##Synopsys:
 This code is a smaller project I'm working on as I continue to explore the world of machine learning.
 It uses the famous Iris data (the flower) from the UCI Machine Learning Database.
 It expands heavily on the logistic regression model that is in another repo on this account as well as some other side projects I've created along the way.
 It's takes advantage of vector-wise programming and calculations are done with matrix-wise operations to allow the ability to easily expand and contract the Artificial Neural Network as well as to make computation efficient.